Defense & Security

 Capacity Under Pressure

 The combination of defense spending and commercial manufacturing growth is placing pressure on available production space in the corridor.
-The Wrocław-area industrial construction pipeline has declined 94%, while demand continues to grow from both defense and commercial sectors.
+The Wrocław-area industrial construction pipeline has collapsed 94% — from 586,000 m² to 36,000 m², while demand continues to grow from both defense and commercial sectors.

 View Available Plots